Little Things That Ruin The Friendship

 Not Talking Enough

 Spending quality time together in adult friendships is difficult.
 With the demands of a career, family, and personal obligations ever-present, friendship often becomes something that gets last-minute attention.
-If you feel you are too busy for your friends or find yourself often thinking about how long it has been since you have last kept in contact with them, it is time to see where you can restructure your time and attention before your friends start to slip away.
+If you feel you are too busy for your friends or find yourself often thinking about how long it has been since you last contacted them, it is time to see where you can restructure your time and attention before your friends start to slip away.

 Friendships Can Also Be Ruined By Forgetting Empathy